Kotlin/dokka/README.md

         // If package-list file located in non-standard location
         // packageListUrl = new URL("file:///home/user/localdocs/package-list")

+        // If the external documentation uses the dot as separator between a class and its inner class instead of a slash
+        // useDotAsSubclassSeparator = true

+        // If the external documentation uses the dash as separator between parameters
+        // useDashAsParameterSeparator = true
     }

     // Allows to customize documentation generation options on a per-package basis